Farhan-Mendhro/Farhan-Mendhro/README.md

 ## 💡 About Me

 I'm passionate about infrastructure automation and building reliable, scalable systems.
 While I'm early in my DevOps journey, I'm committed to hands-on learning and staying current with industry best practices.

-**Open to:** Junior DevOps roles, internships, and collaborative learning opportunities

 ---